is all about telling stories.

 Since 2013, Lila has been writing and contributing ketches to A Prairie Home Companion under Garrison Keillor and now under its new host Chris Thile.
 She is currently work-shopping a play about Ora Nichols, the pioneer of Golden Age Radio Sound Effects with a grant from the Edes Foundation and the University of Chicago.
 Lila has also recently begun writing articles for Business Insider: Life & Culture.
 For more on that project including interviews and images, please see: Edes Grant Project: Ora Nichols.
 For more on her writing and various writing projects, please see: Writing (Bits & Pieces).

 Lila is a real comedy nerd.
 A graduate of Chicago's Second City & iO Conservatories and a member of the Playground Theater, she's performed sketch and long-form in venues all around Chicago including: Donny's Skybox and the DeMaat at The Second City, iO, The Playground, a handful of dive bars and countless dilapidated storefronts.
 She performed under many group names, all of them sound like parodies of comedy group names, among them: The Business and Lumberjack Tsunami (Check out reviews in Time Out and NPR Station WBEZ).
+She is currently taking classes at UCB.

 She is a classically trained soprano with a passion for belt, folk and jazz.
 Lila plays an ok piano, a better ukulele and the clawhammer banjo (aka the "back-country lute").